Eyemouth Railway: Opening

 The North British took a 999-year lease at a guaranteed 4% on the company's capital in March 1891, and the line opened on 13 April 1891.

 There was a passenger train service of six trains each way daily.
 The local promoters wished the railway to reach directly to the harbour, but this would have required passing through the village at considerable expense, and the NBR declined to build the extension.
 In 1894 the Harbour Trustees entered a Parliamentary Bill for further improvements to the harbour, and they included authorisation for the NBR to subscribe up to £60,000 to the works, "in respect of the advantages derived by [the NBR] from the harbour".
 The NBR did not contribute.

 The North British Railway negotiated with the treasury and secured the return of the forfeited deposit of 1889.

 Seaside holidays in picturesque locations were becoming fashionable, and the railway brought the village a significant income from holidaymakers.
 The fortunes of the railway itself showed a gradual increase, and passenger income in 1913 was £2,498, rising to £12,102 in 1920.
 Goods receipts were £1,628 (1913) and £4,278 (1920).

 Short branch railways worked by, and leased by a dominant network company rarely lasted long, and the Eyemouth Railway was absorbed by the North British Railway by Act of 1 August 1900.

 Flooding in 1948

 There was an exceptional rainstorm in August 1948; heavy rain started on Wednesday 11 August, and in 24 hours from 10 a.m. that day 4.6 inches of rain fell.
 The East Coast Main Line railway was breached, and a blocked culvert at Ayton impounded a huge volume of floodwater on land above the line, leading to fears for Eyemouth if the water suddenly became released.
 The centre pier of the Eye Water viaduct was "carried away" by the volume of water in the Eye watercourse.

-The line was reopened after construction of a replacement pier, on 29 June 1949.
+The line was reopened after the construction of a replacement pier on 29 June 1949.

 Closure

-The development of modern roads, and of road transport for goods and for passengers, caused a decline in the use of the short line from the 1930s, and on 5 February 1962 it closed to all traffic.
+The development of modern roads and of road transport for goods and for passengers caused a decline in the use of the short line from the 1930s, and on 5 February 1962 it closed to all traffic.